Shipping freight internationally is no easy task.

 When Shipping Over the Mexico-U.S. Border

-- Even if you do everything exactly right, are moving through-trailer and your shipment clears customs easily, there are will still be multiple drivers, meaning your trailer will be dropped in a yard.
+- Even if you do everything exactly right, ,you're moving through-trailer and your shipment clears customs easily, there are will still be multiple drivers, meaning your trailer will be dropped in a yard.

 - Your shipment will not likely cross the border the same day it picks up, so make sure to build in extra transit for delivery.